danielgafni/nixos/README.md

 - [Starship](https://starship.rs/) terminal prompt.
 Nothing can beat it in terms of speed, features, and looks.
 - [YubiKey](https://www.yubico.com/) for SSH and GPG.
 It makes life easier and more secure.
-- VS Code and Zed Editor setups.
-I am moving to Zed while
+- VS Code and [Zed](https://zed.dev/) setups.
+I am moving to Zed while keeping VS Code for some tasks.

 ## Usage